febiaggio/etl-python/README.md

-# Python-challenge
+# ETL-Python
-The script converts a json to a tsv file.
+This script does an ETL from a json file to a tsv.
 ***

 ## Table of Contents